Collinear approach for top quark production at ep colliders

 Notice that the large inelasticity is only for scattered electron energies much smaller than the electron beam energy, where the electromagnetic and hadronic backgrounds are important.
-Eq.(11) is an upper bound on the top reduced cross section at UHE.
-It is shown that this bound can be used to constrain the range of applicability of the linear and non-linear corrections to the top reduced cross section at FCC-he collider.
-The non-linear corrections increase the top reduced cross section as $Q^{2}$ increases.
-The nonlinear effects of the top reduced cross section are observable at hotspot point, where the value of this parameter is defined to be $R=2~\mathrm{GeV}^{-1}$.
-In Fig.1 we observe that the maximum value for the top reduced cross section is obtained at $Q^{2}{\cong}5m^{2}_{t}$.\\ Importance of top quark longitudinal structure function measurements [46] at future circular collider energies are considered in Fig.2.
-The difference between the estimated $\sigma_{r}^{t\overline{t}}$ and $F_{2}^{t\overline{t}}$ is coming from the contribution of the longitudinal strcuture function $F_{L}^{t\overline{t}}$.
-So, these calculations show that these contributions are rather important at high $Q^{2}$.
-Numerical results for the ratio $F_{2}^{t\overline{t}}/\sigma_{r}^{t\overline{t}}$ are shown in Fig. 2.
-This ratio calculated in the linear and non-linear corrections in a wide range of $x$ values.\\ Results of these calculations for $R^{t\overline{t}}$ are presented in Fig.3.
-The ratio $R^{t\overline{t}}=F_{L}^{t\overline{t}}/F_{2}^{t\overline{t}}$ is plotted as a function of $Q^{2}$ in a wide $Q^{2}$ range.
-The maximum value for the ratio $R^{t\overline{t}}$ is equal to $\simeq 0.16$ over a wide range of $Q^{2}$ values at NNLO approximation.
-For $Q^{2}{>}5m_{t}^{2}$, the ratio decrease as $Q^{2}$ increases.
-Indeed, the asymptotic large-$Q^{2}$ dependence of $R^{t\overline{t}}$ at NNLO should be proportional to $\alpha_{s}^{2}(Q^{2})$ and thus decreasing.
-The maximum value of the ratio $R^{t\overline{t}}$ is almost constat [30] on the energy shift from HERA to the FCC-he.
-Consequently, the linear and non-linear corrections make it possible to perform the high-order corrections to the ultra-high-energy processes in heavy quark production due to the rescaling variable.\\
+Eq.(19) is an upper bound on the top reduced cross section at low $x$ in a wide range of $Q^{2}$.
+It is shown that this bound can be used to constrain the range of applicability of the linear and nonlinear corrections to the top reduced cross section at the FCC-he collider.
+Figure 2 clearly demonstrates that the extraction procedure provides correct behaviors of the top reduced cross section in all three, LO, NLO and NNLO approximations.
+In Fig.2 we observe that the maximum value for the top reduced cross section is obtained at $Q^{2}{\cong}5m^{2}_{t}$.
+In Fig.3, the $Q^{2}$-dependence, at low $x$ for high inelasticity, of the top reduced cross section for $Q^{2}{<}m_{t}^{2}$ at center-of-mass energy $\sqrt{s}=1.3~\mathrm{TeV}$, in the LO and NLO approximations is presented.
+These results determined by using the number of active flavors $n_{f}=5$ which the gluon distribution corresponds to ${6}/{11}G_{nf=3}(x,Q^{2})$.
+In Fig.4 the top reduced cross section plotted as function of the center-of-mass energy ,$\sqrt{s}$, for the high inelasticity at the Bjorken $x$ values $x=0.003$ and $0.0003$.
+In this figure the center-of-mass energy range for the EIC to VHEeP is defined to be $100~\mathrm{GeV}<\sqrt{s}<50~\mathrm{TeV}$.
+The behavior of the top reduced cross section dependence on the gluon distribution functions with respect to the number of flavors $n_{f}$ as $n_{f}=5$ in the region $Q^{2}<m^{2}_{t}$ and $n_{f}=6$ in the region $Q^{2}{\geq}m^{2}_{t}$.